This is a listing of the people of the Free Cities that appear in A Song of Ice and Fire.

 - Fictional Political Party: Two big parties compete for one of the three ruling chairs (Triarchs) of the city.
 The "Tiger" party pulls for military expansionism, while "Elephants" are mostly moneylenders who want to build trade relationships.
 The latter has been consistently more popular for quite some time, as the Tigers have never elected more than one of their members as Triarchs for nearly 300 years.

-- In-Series Nickname: Old Volantis, since it is the first of the Free Cities to be founded.
+- In-Series Nickname: Old Volantis or the First Daughter, since it is the first of the Free Cities to be founded.

 - More specifically, Old Volantis refers to the oldest part of the city, which is inhabited by the pure-blooded Valyrian-descended elite and surrounded by a massive wall.
 Outsiders may enter this district by invitation only.